 “Probably brain damage from the water?
 Perhaps you drowned.”

 “Yeah.
 I guess.
 No one told me anything.
-I just woke up here in two different rooms.”
+I just woke up here in two different places—rooms.”

-Lauren murmurs a bit to herself, lips somewhat twitching.
-I look at her to clarify, but her hands touch the air, and moments later, I find myself alone again.
+Lauren murmured a bit to herself, lips somewhat twitching.
+He looked at her to clarify, but her hands touched the air, and moments later, Tom found himself alone again.